 If you have a sense of beauty within your heart and the thrill of adventure within your soul, and if you want to spend some relaxing moments in the lap of nature, enjoying its wild symphony and inimitable lullabies, then visit the incredible waterfalls in Kerala.

-Blessed with dense forests, mountains, rivers and abundance of scenic beauty, Kerala is an abode for numerous awesome waterfalls.
+Blessed with dense forests, mountains, rivers, and abundance of scenic beauty, Kerala is an abode for numerous awesome waterfalls.
 It is a delight to watch water gushing from unbelievable heights and hear the roar full of life and vibe.
 There are too many waterfalls in the state and some of them are considered as among the best waterfalls in the country.
 Here is a list of top 6 amazing waterfalls in Kerala which are worth a visit.

-Athirappilly Waterfalls, located in the Chalakudy Taluk of Thrissur district, near the evergreen forest of Sholayar ranges, is the largest waterfall in Kerala and one of the best tourist destinations in India.
+Athirappilly Waterfalls, located in the Chalakudy Taluk of Thrissur district, near the evergreen forest of Sholayar ranges, is the largest of all the waterfalls in Kerala and one of the best tourist destinations in India.
 This 80 feet high, 330 feet wide waterfall, nicknamed as “the Niagara of India”, originates from the Western Ghats, with a smooth beginning.
 It gradually becomes turbulent and crashing through steep rocks of deep valleys it cascades down from 80 feet height with a wild roar and joins the Chalakudi River.

 You have to trek 2 kilometers to reach the top of the falls through the enthralling beauty of the lush green forest, filled with teak, bamboo and eucalyptus plantations.
 The roaring sound of the gushing waterfalls, mist over the falling water and the natural beauty of the surrounding will definitely take your breath away.
 There is a narrow path towards the bottom of the falls, where you can enjoy the thrilling waterfall in its close proximity, an experience you will never forget.
 Lured by the scenic beauty of these waterfalls, several film makers have chosen this place as a shooting spot.